fpiette/OverbyteICS/ReadMe6.txt

 For Delphi.NET, remove all dcpil files.
 Always upgrade your compiler with the latest update available from Borland.
 Always updade your system with http://windowsupdate.microsoft.com

+When the components are "SSL-enabled" by defining USE_SSL symbol, you must have LIBEAY32.DLL and SSLEAY32.DLL available somewhere in your path.
+See http://www.openssl.org for instructions, licensing and source code.

 DELPHI 2007/WIN32:
 Directory VC32 contains OverbyteIcsDel110Package.dproj which is a package source for